 - Define the necessary variables in the .env file and run it with the command npm run dev or npm run prod

-We are able to deploy 2 kinds of packages to our Salesforce Org, completely ready for production (command: npm run prod) or for development (command: npm run dev) using local resources instead of static resources on our maiden server.
-For more about this see below.
+- We can deploy 2 kinds of packages to our Salesforce Org, entirely ready for production (command: npm run prod) or for development (command: npm run dev) using local resources instead of static resources on our maiden server.
+For more about this, see below.

-This script adds _VfResource to the window object, now this variable is available globally and that's how we can use it - in our SalesforceService service there is a getSFResource method that returns the path to the resources.
+This script adds _VfResource to the window object, now this variable is available globally, and that’s how we can use it.
+In our SalesforceService, there is a getSFResource method that returns the path to the resources.